markkimsal/word_test/README.md

 TODO: Things that should be tested or finished to make a proper program.
 ===
- * Can parser be run more than once - test proper opening and closing of file handle
+ * Can parser be run more than once - test repeated opening and closing of file handle
- * Can recorder be run more than once - test proper resetting of internal arrays.
+ * Can recorder be run more than once - test repeated resetting of internal arrays.
  * Test lowercasing of sequences to be certain documented way of comparison does not change.
  * Test words with strange lengths to ensure Sequencer is not missing any characters.
  * Ensure words are less than 4096 characters (fgets buffer size).